Curriculum

 In geography we will be exploring a range of human and physical geographical features around the world.
 We will be contrasting various locations from different socio-economic backgrounds and will be comparing the features of developed and developing nations.
 We’ll explore the lives of refugees, migrants and fair trade farmers to do this.
 We will constantly revisit our enquiry question to decide whether our futures are within our control.

-In science we will be learning about evolution and inheritance, delving into the work of Charles Darwin and learning about adaptation.
+In science, we will be learning about evolution and inheritance, delving into the work of Charles Darwin and learning about adaptation.

 Key Text: